It is not cyberbullying when an expression is considered protected (free) speech.

 When free speech is not cyberbullying

-Any online expression, that will NOT cause injury to the reputation, and the rights of a person or community to life, safety, privacy, and due process IS NOT cyberbullying.
+Any online expression, that will NOT cause injury to the reputation, and the rights of a person or community to due process, life, safety and privacy may NOT be considered cyberbullying.

-Issues based argument, no matter how intense, if the discourse will not involve name calling, insult, inciting others to threaten another party is not cyber bullying.
+Issues based argument, no matter how intense, if the discourse will not involve name calling, insult, inciting others to threaten another party is may not be considered cyber bullying.

 The formula is simple- protected speech is about respect to another person’s basic, human and constitutional rights.